 Do your students know how to map out a poem’s rhyme scheme?
 Why not teach them this week with this easy example.

-Frosty February is upon is, so our homeschool poem-of-the-week for the first week of the month is Robert Frost’s classic “Stopping by Woods,” a great read-aloud poem and a great poem for your young homescholars to memorize.
+Frosty February is upon is, so our homeschool poem-of-the-week for the first week of the month is Robert Frost’s deep-winter classic “Stopping by Woods,” a great read-aloud poem and a great poem for your young homescholars to memorize.

 Stopping by Woods on a Snowy Evening